jsvine/weightedcalcs/README.md

 ## Features

 - Plays well with `pandas`.
+- Support for weighted means, medians, quantiles, standard deviations, and distributions.
-- Built-in support for grouped calculations, using `DataFrameGroupBy` objects.
+- Support for grouped calculations, using `DataFrameGroupBy` objects.
 - Raises an error when your data contains null-values.
+- Full test coverage.

 ## Installation